 Exploring the Six Tastes According to Ayurveda: A Key to Optimal Nutrition

-In this article, I’m going to discuss tastes, foods and nutrition, from an Ayurvedic perspective.
+In this article, I will discuss tastes, foods and nutrition from an Ayurvedic perspective.

-You may have already noticed that a majority of Western foods tend to be sweet or salty.
-Nearly all processed ‘junk foods’ are sweet or salty with very little other flavours to contribute.
-Without a variety of flavours in foods, we limit the activation of the full palate of flavours that we can experience and, in doing so, we also limit the variety of nutrients we are consuming.
+You may have already noticed that most Western foods tend to be sweet or salty.
+Nearly all processed ‘junk foods’ are sweet or salty, with very few other flavours.
+Without a variety of flavours in foods, we limit the activation of our full palate of flavours, limiting the variety of nutrients we consume.

 Introducing the Six Tastes

-According to Ayurveda, consuming a variety of tastes in foods helps to satisfy your appetite and also provides your body with the balance of nutrition that you need – without having to rigorously measure grams of food or count calories.
-Ayurveda is a 5,000-year-old form of natural medicine originating from India.
-Ayurveda is often referred to as ‘the science of life’, but I prefer to refer to it as a “philosophy of living”.
+According to Ayurveda, consuming a variety of tastes in foods helps satisfy your appetite and provides your body with the balance of nutrition it needs without having to measure grams of food or count calories rigorously.
+Ayurveda is a 5,000-year-old form of natural medicine from India.
+It is often referred to as ‘the science of life’, but I prefer to refer to it as a ‘philosophy of living’.

 “Taste is the key to nutrition.
 It guides us to what our body needs.”